wasaequreshi/CMPE-297-ET/hw3/README.md

 The `hw_3_bert_ner` is the only example with a custom WandB implementation since we use PyTorch in that example.
 The Keras examples have a really nice callback function which can automatically report/record metrics.

+Also please note, some of the metrics show only one dot.
+This is because the training was taking very long.
+So I only ran for one epoch.

 ### [hw_3_bert_disaster](https://github.com/wasaequreshi/CMPE-297-ET/blob/master/hw3/hw_3_bert_disaster/hw_3_bert_disaster.ipynb)

 #### hw_3_bert_disaster - WandB